 The synthesis of this research:

-- Provided resources ensuring industry practitioners wanting to build robust social support and pursue ethical best practice will be well-placed to do so, including by building engagement with community, and having clarity about the way policy and regulation can work to deliver the ethical promise of offshore wind.
+- Provide resources ensuring industry practitioners wanting to build robust social support and pursue ethical best practice will be well-placed to do so, including by building engagement with community, and having clarity about the way policy and regulation can work to deliver the ethical promise of offshore wind.

-- Benefitted end-users, including offshore wind project proponents who currently need to deal with a complex and regulatory and policy framework, policymakers tasked implementing new management arrangements as well as understanding knowledge gaps to facilitate offshore energy deployment.
+- Benefit end-users, including offshore wind project proponents who currently need to deal with a complex and regulatory and policy framework, policymakers tasked implementing new management arrangements as well as understanding knowledge gaps to facilitate offshore energy deployment.

 Smith, D., Frohlich, M., Fidelman, P. (2025).
 Enabling Policy and Regulation for Offshore Wind: Lessons from Australia’s Emerging Blue Economy.
 In: Leal Filho, W., Salvia, A.L., Eustachio, J.P.P., Dinis, M.A.P. (eds) Handbook of Sustainable Blue Economy.
 Springer, Cham. https://doi.org/10.1007/978-3-031-32671-4_8-1